elasticpath/MCPDemo/README.md

 3. **Managing Items**: Use +/- buttons to change quantities or click "Remove" to delete items
 4. **Cart Persistence**: Your cart will persist when you refresh the page or close/reopen the browser

+### Using Checkout

+1. **Start Checkout**: Click "Checkout" button in the cart sidebar
+2. **Fill Information**: Complete the contact information and address forms
+3. **Address Options**: Choose to use the same address for billing and shipping, or enter separate addresses
+4. **Complete Order**: Click "Complete Order" to create the order
+5. **Order Confirmation**: View your order details and confirmation information

 ### Cart API Operations

 The cart uses the following Elastic Path SDK functions: